yoursunny/NDNts/README.md

 Supported platforms include:

-* Node.js: 12.x, 14.x, and 15.x, on Windows and Linux.
+* Node.js: 12.x, 14.x, and 16.x, on Windows and Linux.
-* Bundlers: webpack 5 and Parcel.
+* Bundlers: webpack 5 and Parcel 2.
 * Firefox: latest version on Windows and Mac.
 * Chrome: latest version on Windows, Mac, Android, and iOS 14.